 Asset - Asset is used as a common name for all other files that are not templates.
-In Templafy we support following assets: Slides, Slide elements, Texts elements, Images, PDFs, Web links
+In Templafy we support the following assets: Slides, Slide elements, Texts elements, Images, PDFs, Web links.

-An asset either be inserted in a template by the users directly in Office via Templafy Office integration or it can be downloaded from the Web App.
+An asset can either be inserted in a template by the users directly in Office via Templafy Office integration, or it can be downloaded from the Web App.

-Following assets can be accessed from the Web App and directly from MS Office:
+The following assets can be accessed both from the Web App and directly from MS Office:

-Following assets can be accessed on the Web App only
+The following assets can be accessed on the Web App only:

 - Web links